 It's a massive undertaking to deliver the flu programme.

 As of 23rd October 2025 we had vaccinated over 10.4 million (10,436,395) people against flu and almost three million (2,987,313) people against COVID.
 By 8th Jan 2026 over 18.6 million eligible people were vaccinated.
+BUT vaccine uptake across all groups has consistently dropped since lockdown times.

-COVID-19 has changed a lot too.
+SARS COV-2 has changed a lot too.
 If you want to REALLY geek out try this website...

 If you are particularly keen on the ins and outs of virus changes, also check out the section on SARS COV-2 epidemiology from the Green Book